steve-kasica/romanticcircles.github.io/_docs/contributor-resources/rc-contributor-checklist.md

 permalink: /docs/contributor-resources/rc-contributor-checklist
 ---
 Before sending off the final version of your work to your volume/edition editor, please review the following checklist and correct any of these common errors.
 For more detailed inquiries, please refer to the *RC House Style document*.
-The following recommendations generally defer to the Chicago Manual of Style, 17th edition.
+The following recommendations generally defer to the *Chicago Manual of Style, 17th edition*.

 ## General Requirements